-Today there are around 100 Japanese nationals enrolled as students at Oxford University.
+Today there are more than 100 Japanese nationals enrolled as students at Oxford University.
 The majority are full-time graduate students, and of these over half are studying courses in the social sciences.
-For Japanese undergraduates at Oxford, the most popular courses are Mathematics, Philosophy, Politics and Economics, and Chemistry.
-For postgraduate taught and postgraduate research degrees, the Master of Business Administration and the DPhil in Oriental Studies are, respectively, the subjects most frequently chosen by Japanese students.

 There are several scholarships available specifically to Japenese students or those studying Japanese.
 The Daiwa Anglo–Japanese Foundation awards grants to individuals, institutions and organisations to promote links between the UK and Japan.
 The Kobe Scholarships offer two full scholarships for nationals of Japan who are applying to start any full or part-time master’s or DPhil course at Oxford.
 The scholarships are funded by a donation to St Catherine’s College, and one of the scholarships is tenable only at St Catherine’s College.
 The Nissan Institute offers two partial scholarships for the MSc/MPhil in Japanese Studies; one is for Home/EU students worth £10K and one for overseas students worth £20k.
 The Scott Family Scholarship, offered by St Anthony's, is for students of a one-year (MSc) or two-year (MPhil) degree in Modern Japanese Studies and is worth £9,000.
 The Aso Group Scholarship is for students with Japanese as a first language; preference is for students from Fukuoka Prefecture.
 The Daiwa Scholarships in Japanese Studies are for postgraduate Japanese Studies in either Japan or the UK.
 The Stockwin Scholarship in Japanese Studies is available to students who wish to carry on to the 2nd year of the MPhil in Modern Japanese Studies.
 Sasakawa studentships (each worth £10,000) are available for postgraduate students in Japanese studies.
 The studentships are open to students of any nationality, but applications from UK nationals are particularly encouraged.
 ESRC studentships in Japanese Studies are available on the Area Studies Pathway.